testillano/h2agent/kata/README.md

 ### Working natively: requirements

-This demo requires `curl`, `jq` and `dos2unix`, so please try to install them on your system.
+This kata requires `curl`, `jq` and `dos2unix`, so please try to install them on your system.
 For example:

 ```bash
 $ sudo apt-get install curl